kekePower/build.leia/README.md

 Kodi 18 Leia uses cmake and checks for installled libraries automatically without the need to specify them during configuration.
 Compared to configuring Kodi Krypton v17, it's a lot easier and feels more bullet proof.

 Also, the introduction to using ccache speeds up build times after the first compilation.
-I've introduced an option that will disable ccache if you want to compile Kodi with a sort of clean slate (for a lack of words...).
+I've introduced an option that will disable ccache if you want to compile Kodi with a sort of clean slate (for a lack of better words...).

 It uses the Z Shell (ZSH) as I find it more than capable for my needs.

 The script also uses **sudo** to install Kodi and the binary-addons.
 Please make sure you are in the **sudoers** list.

 Default installation dir is **/opt/leia**.
-This can be changed by editing the PREFIX variable in **build.leia**.
+This can be changed by editing the PREFIX variable in **etc/build.leia.conf**.

 See **build.leia --help** for your options.